melkinsgit/Asgn_05_Prob_01/README.md

 A coffee shop program.

 This program includes a main with one additional class.
 The main includes file i/o methods.
-The class includes getters and setters, a method that takes user input
+The class includes getters and setters, a method that takes user input.
+The program includes error handling for user input and file i/o.